tuna-arch/tuna/tuna.md

         # At this point, the zero flag is set to 0 if they're equal.
         jz ADDR3 # Jump if equal.

-## Registers and Booting
+### Registers and Booting

 **The entire hardware initialization sequence is to set the instruction pointer to zero prior to fetching the first instruction.**

-With Kalkulu, "registers" are simply assembly shorthands for single-byte chunks of RAM.
+Within this architecture, "registers" are simply assembly shorthands for single-byte chunks of RAM.
 That is,

 | Register name | Memory address |
 |---------------|----------------|